beginning of content

 From the time they are only a few weeks old, babies will touch and explore their bodies.
 Masturbation normally begins in infancy.

-Parents often don’t expect this sort of behaviour, and you may feel worried or uncomfortable about it.
-But babies are not born feeling ashamed, embarrassed or guilty about their bodies.
+Parents and caregivers sometimes don't expect this sort of behaviour.
+You may feel worried or uncomfortable about it, but babies are not born feeling ashamed, embarrassed or guilty about their bodies.
 They learn these ideas from the verbal and non-verbal messages they get from you and other adults.
+It is important to react in an appropriate way when your child shows sexual behaviour.

-It’s also normal for young children to be curious about bodies, particularly those of the opposite sex.
-When children reach the stage of asking and learning names for things, teach them the correct names for body parts.
+It's normal for young children to be curious about bodies — theirs as well as other people's.
+When your child reaches the stage of asking and learning names for things, teach them the correct names for body parts.

-It’s important not to confuse our ideas and values on sexuality with what’s normal, curious behaviour for children.
+It's important not to confuse adult ideas and values on sexuality with normal child behaviour.

 Masturbation

-Masturbation is a healthy part of development.
-When a young child masturbates, it’s best to ignore it or handle the situation carefully.
-Make sure they don’t feel ashamed or guilty.
+When a young child masturbates, it's best to ignore it or handle the situation carefully.
+Help them feel comfortable and not ashamed or guilty.

 As your child grows older, help them understand that while the behaviour is normal, it's best done in private.